green-api/whatsapp-demo-chatbot-golang/README.md

 As for receiving messages, messages are read through the HTTP API.
 Documentation on methods for receiving messages can be found at [greenapi.com/en/docs/api/receiving/technology-http-api](https://greenapi.com/en/docs/api/receiving/technology-http-api/).

-The chatbot uses the library [whatsapp-chatbot-golang](https://github.com/green-api/whatsapp-chatbot-golang), where methods for sending and receiving messages are already integrated, so messages are read automatically and sending regular text messages is simplified .
+The chatbot uses the library [whatsapp-chatbot-golang](https://github.com/green-api/whatsapp-chatbot-golang), where methods for sending and receiving messages are already integrated, so messages are read automatically and sending regular text messages is simplified.

 For example, a chatbot automatically sends a message to the contact from whom it received the message:
 ```go